aman0046/LastMinuteRevision-OOP/README.md

 - Runtime polymorphism is also known as dynamic polymorphism or late binding.
 In runtime polymorphism, the function call is resolved at run time.
 - This type of polymorphism is achieved by Function Overriding or Virtual function.

+**Virtual Function**
+- Virtual is a keyword in C++
-- A virtual function is a member function in the base class that we expect to redefine in derived classes.
+- A virtual function is a member function in the base class that we expect to redefine in derived classes
+- When a virtual function is defined in a base class, then in runtime on the basis of type of object assigned to it, the respective class function is called.

 ```C++